The Tely 10 - A Brief History

 Newfoundland’s premier road race, the Tely 10, is believed to be the third oldest road race in Canada and one of the oldest in North America.

-First run in 1922, The Telegram 10 Mile Road Race (the Tely 10) has become the province’s most popular road race, drawing close to 2500 participants for the July, 2009, race.
-This ten-mile run from the Octagon Pond in the Town of Paradise on the outskirts of St. John’s to Bannerman Park in the heart of the city is a unique challenge for runners of all abilities.
+First run in 1922, The Telegram 10 Mile Road Race (the Tely 10) has become the province’s most popular road race, drawing close to 4200 participants in the 2018 race.
+This ten-mile run from the Octagon Pond the Town of Paradise on the outskirts of St. John’s to Bannerman Park in the heart of the city is a unique challenge for runners of all abilities.
 For competitive racers it is the one race they all want to win, thus adding their names to the long list of former champions.
 For the recreational jogger or walker, completing the course is in itself a victory.

-This year, 2016, will mark the 89th running of the annual classic, and with the exception of the Second World War Years, 1940 – 45, this race has been run every year since its inauguration.
+This year, 2022, will mark the 94th running of the annual classic, and with the exception of the Second World War Years, 1940 - 45, and the COVID-19 pandemic of 2020, this race has been run every year since its inauguration.

 The long list of Tely champions started with Jack Bell in 1922.
 Even back then, the race was "the event worthwhile that our long distance runners are anxious to carry off."
 The great Ron O’Toole, one of Newfoundland’s finest distance runners, placed second that year, having been greatly annoyed by a horse and a wagon which got between him and Bell on the course.